dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

     </copy>
     secret/mysecret created
     ```
-    You successfully created and deployed the mytimestendbconf ConfigMap.
+    You successfully created and deployed the `mysecret` Secret.

 5. Use the kubectl describe command to verify the contents of the Secret.
     ```